 When is it Time for an Intervention?

 It is very difficult In the midst of addiction for an addict to face its reality.
-It is always best or an addict to seek help of their own volition, yet this does not often happen.
-Many depend on support of friends and family to eventually build the courage to ask for help.
+It is always best or an addict to seek the help of their own volition, yet this does not often happen.
+Many depend on the support of friends and family to eventually build the courage to ask for help.
 If a loved one is unable to remain in control of their life in spite of its problems, fails to see the mess they are in, and stays unreceptive to others’ opinions; an intervention is likely necessary.

-Who should be Involved in an Intervention?
+Who Should be Involved in an Intervention?

 Most interventions usually include a combination of a person’s family and friends.
 In some cases, counselors, therapists, sponsors, or other addiction professionals also attend.
 Always be sure the right group of people participates and never include anyone who condones drug use.
-Most importantly, select people with genuine love for the person and who have their best interests in mind.
+Most importantly, select people with a genuine love for the person and who have their best interests in mind.

 Staging an Effective Intervention